mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc-s3-pvt-cfn.md

     --dry-run
 ```

-- Update the CloudFront URI's endpoint to CloudFront distribution's address:
+- Update the CloudFront URI's endpoint to the CloudFront distribution's address:

-A. Update the OpenID Config file `/.well-known/openid-configuration`
+A. Patch the issuer URL on the OpenID configuration file `/.well-known/openid-configuration`

 ```bash
 mkdir -p ${OIDC_BUCKET_CONTENT}/.well-known